zveloLABS® Identifies Sites with Work-at-Home Scams

 The use of bogus news sites to mislead people is not a new phenomenon.
 This devious tactic dates back well over a decade.
 Upon initial viewing, and to an untrained eye, these news websites look legit.
 Their layout is very similar to how a real news portal would look.
 They are localized to a specific city, and appear to have a robust build, like deep navigation, a members-only area, and comment threads.
-They are also sprinkled with fake testimonials, deceptive imagery and seemingly real news video footage.
+They are also sprinkled with fake testimonials about how much money they are making, deceptive imagery and seemingly real news video footage.

 The links within these fake news sites divert people to various work-at-home program pages, typically consisting of a 3-step sign-up process.
 The form collects a person’s first and last name, email address, phone number and country.